Due date: Rolling through spring semester, but interested students should start planning in the late fall or early spring.

 Filene Center advisors review all applications and choose recipients based upon the criteria listed in the on-line application.
 Decisions reached by the advisors are final and non-selected applications will NOT be reconsidered.
 Students may apply to multiple Wheaton summer funding opportunities, but will only be awarded one in a given summer.
 Finally, students must be in good academic (not currently on academic suspension) and social standing (having no student conduct violations that have resulted in either probation or suspension) in order to receive a fellowship from Wheaton.

-- Porter Cleveland Fellowship application (Google Form)
+- Porter Cleveland Fellowship application for Summer 2022 (Google Form)

 - Porter Cleveland Fellowship Expectations (pdf)